jmix-framework/jmix-dependencies-tool/README.md

 ./deptool export
 ```

-By default, if you run the deptool from the `deptool/bin` directory the command will export artifacts to the `deptool\jmix-dependencies` directory.
+By default, if you run the `deptool` from the `deptool/bin` directory the command will export artifacts to the `deptool/export` directory.
 If you want to change the output directory location, use the `--target-dir` option.

 Command options:

-* `--target-dir` - a directory where dependencies artifacts will be exported to (`../jmix-dependencies` by default).
+* `--target-dir` - a directory where dependencies artifacts will be exported to (`../export` by default).
 * `--gradle-user-home` - see `resolve-jmix` command documentation.

 ## Upload Exported Dependencies to Nexus Repository (upload)